Fawzan09/OllamaSQL/README.md

 1. **Open the App**

-   After running `streamlit run app.py`, navigate to `http://localhost:8501` in your web browser.
+   After running `python app.py`, navigate to `http://localhost:8000` in your web browser.

 2. **Upload CSV Files**

-   - Use the sidebar to upload one or more CSV files.
+   - Use the left settings panel to upload one or more CSV files.
    - The uploaded files will appear in a list for selection.

 3. **Select Data and Generate Embeddings**